divega/EntityFramework.Docs/entity-framework/ef6/managing-schemas/migrations/migrate-exe.md

 # Using migrate.exe
 Code First Migrations can be used to update a database from inside visual studio, but can also be executed via the command line tool migrate.exe.
 This page will give a quick overview on how to use migrate.exe to execute migrations against a database.

-The following assumes you have a basic knowledge of [Code First Migrations](../ef6/code-first-migrations.md) in Entity Framework.
+> [!NOTE]
+> This article assumes you know how to use Code First Migrations in basic scenarios.
+If you don’t, then you’ll need to read [Code First Migrations](~/ef6/managing-schemas/code-first-migrations.md) before continuing.

 ## Copy migrate.exe